 Hyperliquid is a high-performance blockchain built around an on-chain perpetuals exchange, and HYPE is its native token.
 A spot HYPE exchange-traded product gives investors regulated exposure to the HYPE price without holding the token directly: issuers create shares and buy HYPE on inflows, and redeem shares on outflows.

-HYPE products are among the very newest crypto ETFs, with only a small number of issuers.
-That makes this one of the few places to see institutional demand for Hyperliquid measured day by day, and it is why even small flows are meaningful here.
+Three U.S. issuers run spot HYPE products: Bitwise (BHYP, 0.34% fee), 21Shares (THYP, 0.30%) and Grayscale (HYPG, 0.29%).
+All three listed in 2026, which makes this one of the few places to see institutional demand for Hyperliquid measured day by day β and why even small flows are meaningful here.

 Because the market is so young, the flow trend is often more informative than any single day: it shows whether regulated capital is starting to treat HYPE as an allocatable asset alongside the larger crypto ETFs.